mybatis/mybatis-dynamic-sql/src/site/markdown/docs/codingStandards.md

 1. You may not write production code until you have written a failing unit test.
 2. You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
-3. You may not write more production code than is sufficient to passing the currently failing test.
+3. You may not write more production code than is sufficient to pass the currently failing test.